AlisaBelyakova/test-readme/README.md

 ####
 ####
 ####
+## Thank you, our lingo friend 🙏

+![the team](https://s3.amazonaws.com/lingo-land-alisa/readme-pics/Snip20180917_175.png)

 `These fabulous authors of the app are open to new opportunities.
 Please drop us a line and say hello :]`

-![the team](https://s3.amazonaws.com/lingo-land-alisa/readme-pics/Snip20180917_175.png)

  🌍  [Jane Costa @ LinkedIn](https://www.linkedin.com/in/jane-costa/) 🌍 [Alla Yakubova @ LinkedIn](https://www.linkedin.com/in/alla-yakubova/)  🌍  [Mahia Mutushy @ LinkedIn](https://www.linkedin.com/in/mahia-mutushy/) 🌍  [Alisa Belyakova @ LinkedIn](https://www.linkedin.com/in/alisabelyakova/)